FESOM/tripyview/README.md

 `diagrun <workflowfile.yml>` - command line diagnostics similar to fdiag (fdiag, served as a template, graditues go to Nikolay.Koldunov@awi.de), creates html files with linkted plots

+## Credits:
+If you use the package please give the package or the author some credit.